oscbyspro/Ultimathnum/README.md

 > It doesn't matter how many times you fall.\
 > It matters how many time you get back up.

-### Validation and recovery through `Fallible<Value>`.
+### Validation and recovery through Fallible\<Value\>.

 Proper error handling is a cornerstone of this project and a lot of effort goes into ensuring that a path to redemption.
-The `Fallible<Value>` wrapper plays an important part in this story.
+The Fallible\<Value\> wrapper plays an important part in this story.
-Use it to handle errors when you want, and how you want.
-Here's a real example from the generic `Fibonacci<Value>` sequence:
+Use it to handle errors when you want and how you want.
+Here's a real example from the generic Fibonacci\<Value\> sequence:

 ```swift
 /// Forms the sequence pair at `index + x.index`.